Uncharted Waters: Selling a New Product Robustly: The Model

 Let

-denote the expected benefit of search when Buyer's net value of purchasing Seller's product is \(t\) and the outside option is distributed according to some \(G\) with mean \(\xi\).
-Let \(a\) be such that
+denote the expected benefit of search when Buyer's net value of purchasing Seller's product is \(t\) and the outside option is distributed according to some \(G\).
+Let \(a\) be the unique solution to\footnote{Throughout, the dependence of \(a\) on \(G\) and \(s\) is suppressed.
+Existence follows because \(S_G\) is continuous, \(S_G(0)=\xi>s\), and \(S_G(1)=0<s\).
+Uniqueness follows because \(s>0\) and \(S_G\) is strictly decreasing whenever it is positive.
+Unless explicitly specified, I use ``increasing'' and ``decreasing'' in the weak sense; that is, ``increasing'' means ``weakly increasing.''
+The qualifier ``strictly'' will be added when needed.}

-Assumption \eqref{sca} ensures that such \(a\) exists.\footnote{It can be seen from \eqref{dta} that \(a\) depends on both \(s\) and \(G\).
-For notational ease, however, I suppress the dependence and simply write \(a\).} Buyer purchases Seller's product without search whenever the expected benefit from search is no more than the search cost, that is, \(S_G(w-p) \leq s\).
-Since \(S_G\) is decreasing, \eqref{dta} implies that this is equivalent to \(w-p \ge a\).\footnote{Unless explicitly specified, I use ``increasing'' and ``decreasing'' in the weak sense; that is, ``increasing'' means ``weakly increasing.''
-The qualifier ``strictly'' will be added when needed.
-The same convention applies to terms such as ``positive,'' ``negative,'' ``above,'' ``below,'' ``more,'' and ``less.''} Intuitively, \(a\) represents the net surplus the buyer needs to obtain from the seller to forgo search, or (in jargon) the \emph{reservation value} of the outside option.
-It can be checked that \(a \in [\xi-s, 1-s/\xi]\), where the lower bound can be induced by \(\delta_{\xi}\), the degenerate distribution at \(v=\xi\), and the upper bound is uniquely induced by the binary distribution with support \(\{0,1\}\) and mean \(\xi\).\footnote{Denoting its CDF by \(G_B\),
+Buyer purchases Seller's product without search whenever the expected benefit from search is no more than the search cost, that is, \(S_G(w-p)\le s\).
+Since \(S_G\) is decreasing, \eqref{eq:res-value} implies that this is equivalent to \(w-p\ge a\).
+Intuitively, \(a\) is the minimum net value at which Buyer purchases without search, or, in jargon, the \emph{reservation value} of the outside option.
+It can be checked that \(a \in [\xi-s, 1-s/\xi]\).
+The lower bound is attained by \(\delta_{\xi}\), the degenerate distribution at \(v=\xi\), while the upper bound is attained uniquely by the binary distribution that assigns probability \(1-\xi\) to \(0\) and probability \(\xi\) to \(1\).\footnote{Let \(G_B\) denote this binary distribution.
+For \(a\in[0,1]\),